Cinchona: Economic significance

 In the meantime, Charles Ledger and his native assistant Manuel Incra Mamani collected another species from Bolivia.
 Mamani was caught and beaten by Bolivian officials, leading to his death, but Ledger obtained seeds containing high levels of quinine.
 These seeds were offered to the British, who were uninterested, leading to the rest being sold to the Dutch.
 The Dutch saw their value and multiplied the stock.
 The species later named Cinchona ledgeriana yielded 8 to 13% quinine in bark grown in Dutch Indonesia, which effectively outcompeted the British Indian production which focused on a range of alkaloids other than quinine.
 Only later did the English see the value and sought to obtain the seeds of C. ledgeriana from the Dutch.
+In the 19th century, the British had established cinchona plantations in India from seeds they smuggled out of Ecuador, Peru, and Bolivia, which were mass manufactured into pills and tablets used by imperial soldiers.

 Francesco Torti used the response of fevers to treatment with Cinchona as a system of classification of fevers or a means for diagnosis between malarial and non-malarial fevers.
 Its use in the effective treatment of malaria brought an end to treatment by bloodletting and long-held ideas of humorism from Galen.
 Clements Markham was knighted for his role in establishing Cinchona species in Indonesia.
 Hasskarl was knighted with the Dutch order of the Lion.

+Impacts on indigenous communities in the Amazon

+Bioprospecting and medicinal plant relationships

+Indigenous people in the Amazon view plants as beings with agency, practicing a reciprocal relationship with them.
+In this cosmology, a plant has a spiritual and bodily dimension, which are used in conjunction to heal a person.
+Bioprospecting inserts a different perspective on nature, placing value on what can become a commercial product, which can objectify the plant and downgrade it as a being.
+Bioassays are used to isolate active chemical compounds with desired properties, which is not representative of the complexity of the plant as a whole.
+Exploitation of the cinchona plant and indigenous knowledge, exported overseas for profit, can be viewed as a form of extractivism.

+Bioprospecting revenue for conservation initiatives

+Ideally, income generated by drugs developed from bioprospecting ventures would assist biodiverse countries in conservation and sustainable development, but poor governance and regulation can prevent its enactment.
+Exploitation and endangerment can occur when medicinal plants are over-harvested, which is reinforced once communities rely on that harvest for income, making the pharmaceutical industry's demand significant for conservation implications.
+However, conservation and sustainability programs can also impose capitalist systems, assigning value to organisms and biodiversity in terms of money, as well as dismissing indigenous management practices.